 Steven has a well-established practice in aviation law and is recognised as an experienced practitioner in this field.
-He has acted in many pieces of high-value litigation both for and against major operators, maintenance organisations, owners, airports and air traffic control system engineers.
-Steven has developed a particular reputation for his understanding of technical maintenance issues in cases which hinge on the condition of aircraft and the nature of maintenance and repair work.
+The 2018 edition of Legal 500 succinctly describes him just as ‘brilliant‘.
+He has acted in many pieces of high-value litigation both for and against major operators, maintenance organisations, manufacturers, owners, airports and air traffic control system engineers.
+He has developed a particular reputation for his understanding of technical maintenance issues in cases which hinge on the condition of aircraft and the nature of maintenance and repair work.

-Steven has a wealth of experience dealing with disputes concerning the sale of aircraft, aircraft leasing, return conditions and repossession of aircraft.
+He has experience in dealing with disputes concerning the sale of aircraft, aircraft leasing, return conditions and repossession.
 He has also appeared in contractual disputes, product liability cases and negligence actions against maintenance organisations, often following catastrophic failures in flight.
 He has been instructed for operators in high-profile coroners’ inquests.
 Steven’s first degree in science means that he is comfortable dealing with the complex technical expert issues which often arise in this field.

 Steven’s experience in insolvency means he is regularly instructed to advise and act in aviation industry insolvency cases and he has developed a reputation for dealing with the aviation industry’s financial problems on behalf of creditors and debtors.

-- Cathay Pacific Airways v Lufthansa Technik (2018 – ongoing): Steven acts for Cathay Pacific in a dispute with Lufthansa Technik concerning a 10 year engine maintenance agreement for P&W engines which powered their B747 freighter fleet.
+Cathay Pacific v Lufthansa (2018 – ongoing): Steven is instructed by Cathay Pacific in a dispute over a 10 year jet engine maintenance agreement

 Widely regarded by peers and instructing solicitors for his excellent paperwork and his manner in court.
 Aviation cases form a significant part of his broader commercial practice, with disputed leases and maintenance contracts forming the core of his workload.
 Having a scientific background, he is lauded for his expertise in handling complex technical matters.”A seasoned practitioner with an unrivalled specialism in aviation law.”